-The trading market for our common stock is to some extent influenced by the research and reports that industry or securities analysts publish about us, our business and our industry.
-If one or more analysts adversely change their recommendation regarding our shares or our competitors' stock, our share price might decline.
-Additionally, if one or more analysts cease coverage of us or fail to regularly publish reports on us, we might lose visibility in the financial markets, which in turn could cause our share price or trading volume to decline.
+The trading market for our common stock will be influenced by the research and reports that industry or securities analysts publish about us, our business and our industry.
+If no or few analysts commence coverage of us, the trading price of our stock could decrease.
+Even if we do obtain analyst coverage, if one or more analysts adversely change their recommendation regarding our shares or our competitors' stock, our share price would likely decline.
+If one or more analysts cease coverage of us or fail to regularly publish reports on us, we could lose visibility in the financial markets, which in turn could cause our share price or trading volume to decline.
+As a result, the market price for our common stock may decline below the initial public offering price and you may not resell your shares of our common stock at or above the initial public offering price.